Boost Your Sex Drive

 ARTICLE IN A NUTSHELL

-3. Daily mindful meditation may reduce stress and improve mental, emotional, and sexual health.
+3. Still not meditating regularly?
+Studies show that adding mindful meditation to your daily routine can reduce stress and improve your mental, emotional, and sexual health.

 "Studies conducted in 2010 found that whole (unprocessed) diets, ones higher in plant foods, fiber and healthy forms of protein and fats, are associated with better mental health, better digestion and consequently, better sexual health."